 268000Cover

-The pros and cons of sleeping in a bivvy bag or a bothy.
-Our two outdoor experts and authors Ronald Turnbull and Phoebe Smith have a lively exchange of views.
-While you can bivvy virtually anywhere, bothies are old stone houses run by the Mountain Bothy Association, and are mainly found in isolated areas of Scotland, northern England and Wales.
+Whilst you can bivvy virtually anywhere, bothies are old stone houses run by the Mountain Bothy Association, and are mainly found in isolated, mountainous areas of Scotland, northern England and Wales.
+They are completely free to use.

 The joy of the bivvy - Ronald